-Biography: Claire Robertson is a freelance illustrator living in Melbourne, Australia.
+Biography: Claire Robertson of Loobylu is a freelance illustrator living in Melbourne, Australia.
 She works for such clients as Scholastic, Cambridge University Press, New Riders and The Owl Group.
 She also maintains her award winning personal web site Loobylu, with (almost) daily stories and pictures

 What do you do and how did you start?